 Diamonds are so expensive since their availability is limited.
 Also, we want something more if we are in a position to lose it.
 Think about how you can share your ideas or things that need to happen in an urgent manner.
 People need urgency to break from the comfort zone.
 Every time you need to trigger action among your team, think about what urgency and scarcity you can attach to it.

 Was this useful?
 If you need more informative articles, we have an insightful article on how to become a modern and trustworthy leader.
-Also, here’s 10 key responsibilities of a construction project management.
+Also, here are 10 key responsibilities of a construction project manager.
 Download the free ebook to learn more about increasing productivity in the construction site.